kanaria69/Mainecoco/README.md

-## Where do you take someone who has been injured in a Peek-a-boo accident?
-To the I.C.U.
+## When people are sad, I sometimes let them colour in my tattoos.
+Sometimes all they need is a shoulder to crayon.